drBenway/pixi-vn-wiki/start/make-visual-novel.md

 === second_part ===

-She enters my my room before I'VE even had a chance to. \\n\\n...I could've just come back and gotten the platter later...
+She enters my room before I'VE even had a chance to. \\n\\n...I could've just come back and gotten the platter later...
 She sets it on a desk.
 I throw my two paper bags down beside the empty bed.

 steph: They got you a new mattress, right?
-That last guy was a druggie, did James tell tell you that?
+That last guy was a druggie, did James tell you that?
 sly: *We're* the reason he got expelled!
 steph: Sly!
 If word gets out about that... well, actually, it wouldn't matter, *he's* the one who shot himself up.